-Pair this process with an annual cleaning at a professional jeweler to protect your diamond ring’s longevity.
+Pair this process with an annual cleaning at a professional jeweller to protect your diamond ring’s longevity.
 As a Taylor & Hart customer, you’ll get a complimentary professional cleaning every year!*

 How do I clean my diamond ring at home?

-- Use a small drop of washing up liquid (dish soap) and warm water to gently scrub your jewelry with a soft toothbrush.
+- Use a small drop of washing up liquid and warm water to gently scrub your jewellery with a soft toothbrush.